goabout/goabout-prerender/readme.md

 	$ phantomjs --disk-cache=no server.js

-By defautl this runs a prerender machine at localhost:8082 and will grab pages from goabout.com
+By default this runs a prerender machine at localhost:8082 and will grab pages from goabout.com

 The script loads the following three files, in order, to get settings from

 1. ./config.json
-2. /etc/prerender.json
-3. ./config-local.json
+2. ./config-local.json
+3. All the possible env variables

 The file `config.json` is included in the git-repo and should not change other than to change/add new default values.

-For local testing, the file `config-local.json` can be used to overload all settings, so you don't have to change `config.json` and get merge conflicts.

-The file `/etc/prerender.json` can be used for server set-ups where you'd want all configuration to be in the `/etc` folder.

 See settings section below.